DIRECTLab/carla-energy-consumption/docs/add_new_vehicle_UE5.md

 ## Software Requirements
-* TODO I used `blender 3.0.1` to add the Kenworth Truck
+* TODO I used `blender 3.0.1` to export the Kenworth Truck

 ## Process
 * TODO
-* Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL` ie `vehicle.kenworth.lessmaterials` is what loaded the kenworth truck.
+* Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL`.
+Ie. `vehicle.kenworth.lessmaterials` is what loaded the kenworth truck in the

-## Status
-* Vehicles is imported and supposedly setup?
-I went through all of the adding vehicle docs, but it seems incomplete, I still do not know how to get the kenworth driving, not just sitting static on the map.

 ## Errors
+* These are errors and their fixes I encountered during first time setup.
+Hopefully you will find them helpful should you need debugging during your setup.
 ### Unreal Editor crashes trying to import `KenworthTruck.fbx`
 * Crash Report from Unreal Editor
     ```